First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 CHAKOTAY: Are you getting a comm. transmission?

-CHAKOTAY: Must have been my imagination.
+CHAKOTAY: It must have been my imagination.

 TORRES: You're sure you're okay?